aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

 3. New clients, aware of this feature, will only request this from servers that indicate they are capable of this.
 4. The servers can, at any point, decide to add this capability.
+5. Servers that do not implement (or signal support for this) will fail the requests as they can't parse them.
+This properly prevents arbitrary order of execution when specific order is legally requested.
-5. While removing the capability entirely could yield incompatibility, it is safe to keep it advertised (to maintain compatibility) while actually continuing to do things in sequential order only.
+7. While removing the capability entirely could yield incompatibility, it is safe to keep it advertised (to maintain compatibility) while actually continuing to do things in sequential order only.
    Yes, if the server is reimplemented from scratch and can't parse